This is part 3 of a 3 part series designed to give you ideas for running a Harry Potter/Hogwarts camp.

 - We have two referees for the game.

-- Each ref holds a small white glass gem, that we use for house points.
+- Each ref holds a small clear glass gem, that we use for house points.

 - Once the Seeker has given their found gem to the professor he/she chooses one of the paper bags hoping that it’s the one with the Snitch.